 2. Exploring new things & testing boundaries creates a new normal.

-3. Becoming a “world citizen” and seeing worldwide responsibility
+3. Becoming a “world citizen” and seeing worldwide responsibility.

 We try to make a point to try and experience a little piece of the culture on every trip we take.
 Seeing how other people live gives you an extreme appreciation for the rights and privileges we have in the United States and other developed countries.
 Visiting the floating village in Cambodia to see where 75 kids have class in a small room with one teacher, seeing a 6 year old selling merchandise on a weekday at a night market in Thailand, or even visiting the “killing fields” of Phenom Penh where over a million people were killed provide valuable opportunities for your kids to ask questions that never would come up otherwise.
 We hope this shapes the way our kids see and interact with the world.
 The world is a small place and is getting smaller by the day, it is so important for us understand and appreciate each-others differences rather than vilifying them.

-4. Hands on learning is powerful
+4. Hands on learning is powerful.

 5. Family bonding is strengthened.

 Life is stressful.
 No matter what your profession, it’s easy to get caught up in work, school, or the rhythm of daily life.
 Seeing and doing the same things over and over makes it easy to slip in to complacency and to forget that your family and the people that love you are the most important resource you have.
 Getting out of that normalcy, even if it’s just taking a weekend road trip, lets you see your life with more clarity and focus on what is important.
 There is something about spending a few days exploring that breaks down that barrier of normal life and lets you learn more about those you love.
 It makes you better able to listen, and others more likely to let you in.
 This works whether they are 7 or 70 years old.